kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 [Fermenter]
 ; Change false to true to enable this section. enabled = true
-; Configure the time that the fermenter takes to produce its product, 2400 seconds are 48 ingame ; hours. fermenterDuration = 2400
+; Configure the time that the fermenter takes to produce its product, 2400 seconds are 48 in-game ; hours. fermenterDuration = 2400
 ; Configure the total amount of produced items from a fermenter.